Policies

 @grant read to role(Doctor)

-}This is useful when different roles should see different slices of the same row.
-It also pairs well with .fields() in server and browser reads so the app only returns what the screen actually needs.
+}Pairs well with .fields() in server and browser reads to return only what the screen needs.

 Via Grants

-Use via when access should flow through a related entity rather than a direct field on the resource.
+Grant access through a related entity instead of a direct field on the resource.

 entity Doc {